osm2pgsql-dev/osm2pgsql-website/contribute/how-osm2pgsql-processing-works.md

 flat node file, which is much more efficient for whole planet imports or large extracts.

-## The Dependency Manager
+## Dependency Management

-The dependency manager makes sure that all changes in input data are propagated to the right places.
+Dependency management is concerned with making sure that all changes in input data are propagated to the right places.

-The dependency manager will
+This consists of
-* find parent ways and relations for all changed nodes
+* finding parent ways and relations for all changed nodes
-* find parent relations for all changed ways.
+* finding parent relations for all changed ways.

 Note that for deleted objects no explicit processing of parent objects is done, because when an object is deleted parent objects must necessarily change also